Friday, April 12, 2024

 Here’s a look back at my first time in Tahiti.
 I spent a cumulative total of 4.5 days in French Polynesia while on my way to and from Easter Island in 1998.
 I flew out of Sydney to Papeete on 20 November.
 Thanks to the dateline I arrived in Tahiti earlier the same day.
 I then spent an afternoon exploring downtown Papeete before transferring to Moorea with the local ferry service.

-For the next three nights I camped out in a garden villa at Moorea Fare Miti on the island’s west coast.
-Sadly, the resort has long since vanished and its distinctive beachfront restaurant has been reclaimed by the sea.
+For the next three nights I camped out in a garden villa at Moorea Village Hotel on the island’s west coast.
+The hotel had 80 bungalow style villas, each with its own kitchenette and private access to a stunning white sand beach.
+Sadly, the resort closed in October 2005 and its distinctive beachfront restaurant has been reclaimed by the sea.
 These days the building’s red concrete balcony pillars are all that remains.

 The weather for my stay wasn’t as dramatic.
 Instead it was partially overcast and humid, punctuated by a brief tropical downpour in the afternoon.
 However, despite the inclement conditions I still found time for some memorable excursions.
 This included an awesome parasailing ride in the lagoon facing the InterContinental Moorea Resort.